 Show of hands!
-Who’s here has already seen Rogue One, the new Star Wars™ movie?
+Who’s here has already seen Rogue One, the new Star Wars movie?
 Wow, all of you?
-I shouldn’t be surprised; it’s freaking STAR WARS™ after all!
+I shouldn’t be surprised.
+It’s freaking STAR WARS after all!

 As you all know, Rogue One is the story of how the Rebel Alliance got their hands in the Death Star plans.
-But in the old canon (before Disney bought the rights to Star Wars™ and decreed the Expanded Universe as non-canon), those plans were stolen by perhaps the most famous character outside the movies: Kyle Katarn.
+But in the old canon (before Disney bought the rights to Star Wars and decreed the Expanded Universe as non-canon) those plans were stolen by perhaps the most famous Jedi outside the movies: Kyle Katarn.
 In fact, you do just that right on the first level of Dark Forces (which was basically the demo).

-Yes, there’s a Star Wars™ Doom clone.
+Yes, there’s a Star Wars Doom clone.
 WHAT ARE YOU WAITING FOR?!
 GO AND PLAY IT!

-Star Wars™ Dark Forces is a FPS (First Person Shooter) developed and distributed by LucasArts for DOS and Macintosh in 1995 and a year later, ported to the Sony Playstation.
+Star Wars Dark Forces is an FPS (First Person Shooter) developed and distributed by LucasArts for DOS and Macintosh in 1995 and a year later, ported to the Sony Playstation.

 Looking the first time at the front cover and with that title, I first thought that I was going to play as a Stormtrooper.
 Well, if you read the manual, Kyle Katarn was originally an Imperial officer, who became disillusioned with the Empire and then became a mercenary at the service of the Rebel Alliance.
 So, my assumption wasn’t that wrong.
-But what really sold me was the back cover: the opportunity to enter a duel with the most famous bounty hunter of the galaxy, Boba Fett.
+But what really sold me was the back cover: the opportunity to enter a duel with the most infamous bounty hunter of the galaxy, Boba Fett.

 But let’s stop wasting time, boot this sucker and may the Force be with us.

-Of course this wouldn’t be a Star Wars™ game without an opening crawl and the famous theme by John Williams.
-If this intro, the music and this title screen doesn’t get you pumped up to kick some Imperial ass, then I don’t know what would.
+Of course, this wouldn’t be a Star Wars game without an opening text crawl and its famous theme by John Williams.
+And if this intro, the music and the title screen don’t get you pumped up to kick some Imperial ass, then I don’t know what would.

-Like I said before, you take control of Kyle Katarn with the help of Jyn Erso (sorry, I meant Jan Ors!
-I don’t know how I made that mistake), you must go through 14 levels, in which you face not only Imperial forces and the aforementioned Dark Troopers, but also other types of enemies (like Dianogas) and encounter several characters from the Star Wars™ lore.
+Like I said before, you take control of Kyle Katarn with the help of Jyn Erso, sorry, I meant Jan Ors!
+(I don’t know how I made that mistake :p).
+You must go through 14 levels, in which you face not only Imperial forces and the aforementioned Dark Troopers but also other types of enemies (like Dianogas) and encounter several characters from the Star Wars lore.

-And I mentioned the environmental puzzles, which are harder than even the Dark Troopers.
+And I’ve mentioned the environmental puzzles, which are harder than even the Dark Troopers.
 The first two levels are easy, but starting from the third level, in which you have to travel through a complex sewer system, is when the game starts being challenging.

 The game also uses a simple life system, although it’s impossible to know how many lives you have left.
-But every time you die, the game puts right before you died, so at least you don’t have to restart the level again, which is a bonus.
+But every time you die, the game puts right before you died, so at least you don’t have to restart the entire level again, which is a bonus.
 But apart from these 2 faults, the game is quite entertaining and I highly recommend it.

-Dark Forces was critically acclaimed by critics and fans alike and sold incredibly well, becoming one of LucasArts’ most successful games and begun one of most famous Star Wars™ gaming franchises: the Jedi Knight series.
+Dark Forces was critically acclaimed by critics and fans alike and sold incredibly well, becoming one of LucasArts’ most successful games and begun one the of most famous Star Wars gaming franchises: the Jedi Knight series.
 It received that name because, although Dark Forces had such a success, it would be eclipsed by its sequels, which we’ll look at another time.

 Well, that was my last review of 2016 and although it wasn’t a great year overall, I hope for the best in the future.

-I’m planning one last post this year for my Christmas and New Year wishes and then start 2017 with my very first request.
+I’m planning one last post this year for my Christmas and New Year wishes and then to start 2017 with my very first request.
 Until then may the Force be with you and keep on playing.

 Oh, and while we’re at it, go and check out Rogue One.
 It’s pretty good!